-Six per cent of acceptances (860) were provided with settled accommodation by being granted a secure tenancy in local authority or private registered social landlord accommodation.
-Less than 1 per cent (50 households) accepted an offer of an assured shorthold tenancy.
+7 per cent of acceptances (670) were provided with settled accommodation by being granted a secure tenancy in local authority or private registered social landlord accommodation.
+1 per cent (110 households) accepted an offer of an assured shorthold tenancy.

-The fourth quarter of 2014 was the seventh quarter for which figures were collected on the new power for local authorities to discharge their homeless duty by making an offer in the private rented sector.
-As an immediate outcome of being accepted, 160 households accepted such an offer and 60 rejected one.
+Local authorities can discharge their homeless duty by making an offer in the private rented sector; 140 households accepted such an offer and 30 rejected one.

-See Table 777: Immediate outcome of decision by local authority to accept household as unintentionally homeless, eligible and in priority need.
+See Live Table 777: Immediate outcome of decision by local authority to accept household as unintentionally homeless, eligible and in priority need.